Costs of spread betting

 - Overnight financing is charged at LIBOR (or equivalent rate) +2.5% on long positions and you will receive LIBOR -2.5% on short positions

-- There may be instances when a daily finance fee is charged to you on short positions if the underlying base rate is exceptionally low
+- There may be instances when a daily finance fee is charged to you on short positions if the underlying base rate is low

 If, for example, you decide to go long £10 per point on UK Company ABC, at 435p.
 The trade is doing well and the price has increased to 450p at the end of the day.
 However, it is still some way from your target price of 480.
 You decide to keep the trade open overnight.
-Assuming a LIBOR rate of 3%, the overnight financing is calculated as:
+Assuming an illustrative LIBOR rate of 3%, the overnight financing is calculated as:

 Please note that you must have sufficient funds in your account to cover the financing charge.